-YEAR WHO/WHERE FAST FACTS REFERENCES (books are marked with ) 1939 Scott Russell joins Eric Shipton to fill in more 'blanks on the map' in the Karakoram, • A proposed 15-month expedition on the Biafo and Hispar glaciers and the Aghil Range gets shortened to four when war is declared.
-(Russell later wrote his Bartlett Philip 1988/89: Crossing the Kurdopin.
-The Alpine Journal 93(337): 11-17.
-(Gives the story about crossing Kurdopin Col in 1987, the second known full crossing from Snow Lake to Shimshal [it was also crossed twice in 1986] and complements the map drawn by the Shipton/Russell party.)
-Kashmir. autobiogra camp in so autobiographical book while a POW in Changi prison camp in south-east Asia.)
-Chetwode Philip, Younghusband Francis, Mason Kenneth, Ward Kingdon, Spender Michael, Russell Scott 1940: Karakoram 1939, Discussion.
-The Geographical Journal 95:424-427.
+YEAR WHO/WHERE FAST FACTS 1939 Scott Russell joins Eric Shipton to fill in more 'blanks on the map' in the Karakoram, Kashmir.
+A proposed 15-month expedition on the Biafo and Hispar glaciers and the Aghil Range gets shortened to four when war is declared.
+(Russell later wrote his autobiographical book while a POW in Changi prison camp in south-east Asia.)
 Filled in blanks on the map (a Shipton expression) in the Baifo/Hispar Glacier area.
-Crossed Nushik Pass 5030m from central Karakoram Greenald DH 1959: Snow Lake, 1956.
-The Alpine Journal 64(298-299): 175-182.
-(Reference to the 1939 expedition.) southward into Baltistan, the second Westerners to do so Longstaff TG 1947: Mountain prospect, by R Scott Russell.
-Book review.
-The Himalayan Journal 14: 95-97. after Sir Martin Conway's expedition in 1892. • Seeking a pass from the central Karakoram ('Snow Lake') Mott Peter 1946: 1939 Karakoram expedition.
-The Himalayan Journal 13: 9-27. to the northern rim of the range, discovered and reached Mott PG 1950: Karakoram survey, 1939.
-A new map.
-The Geographical Journal 116: 89-95.
-Kurdopin Pass, but with no time to descend beyond to Russell R Scott 1940: The Karakoram expedition, 1939.
-The Alpine Journal 52(260-261): 195-208. least] crossed th • Russell, a bota Shimshal.
-(It was a further 47 years before Westerners [at least] crossed the pass.) • Russell, a botanist, collected many plant specimens, now Russell Scott 1946: Mountain prospect .
-London, Chatto & Windus.
-Russell Scott R 1946: An expedition to the Karakoram Himalaya.
-New Zealand Alpine Journal 33: 126-135. accessioned in the Natural History Museum, London.
-Russell Scott 1947: Earlier crossings of the Nishik La.
-The Alpine Journal 56(274-275): 64-66.
-Shipton Eric, Russell Scott 1940: Karakoram 1939.
-The Geographical Journal 95: 409-427.
-(Includes discussion.)
-Shipton Eric 1943: Upon that mountain .
-London, Hodder & Stoughton.
-Venables Stephen 1987: Picnic on a glacier - a Karakoram journey.
-The Himalayan Journal 44: 127-134.
-(See comment under Bartlett as this was the same journey.)
-Venables Stephen 2000: Dr. Robert Scott Russell CBE botanist and mountaineer.
-The Himalayan Journal 56: 256-261.
-1940 Cantabrian Stan Conway's • In 1937 Stan Conway began planning for a NZ Gillett Frank 1975: Best laid plans.
-The Canterbury Mountaineer, Jubilee Edition 1925-75.
-44: 141-143.
-Shortlisted members comprised Harry Ayres, N Barker, S Brookes, G Burns, G Clark, R Drake, Frank Gillett, Hec McDowall, B McClelland, C McElroy, Tom Newth, B expedition - essentially a CMC effort - to climb in the Himalaya.
+Crossed Nushik Pass 5030m from central Karakoram southward into Baltistan, the second Westerners to do so after Sir Martin Conway's expedition in 1892.
+Seeking a pass from the central Karakoram ('Snow Lake') to the northern rim of the range, discovered and reached Kurdopin Pass, but with no time to descend beyond to Shimshal.
+(It was a further 47 years before Westerners [at least] crossed the pass.)
+Russell, a botanist, collected many plant specimens, now accessioned in the Natural History Museum, London.
+1940 Cantabrian Stan Conway's planned expedition to Kangchenjunga is cancelled with the onset of World War II.
+Shortlisted members comprised Harry Ayres, N Barker, S Brookes, G Burns, G Clark, R Drake, Frank Gillett, Hec McDowall, B McClelland, C McElroy, Tom Newth, B Thompson, with Conway as leader. • In 1937 Stan Conway began planning for a NZ expedition - essentially a CMC effort - to climb in the Himalaya.
 He aimed audaciously high, above 8,000m, at 'German mountain' Nanga Parbat in Kashmir, but later revised to Kangchenjunga in Sikkim.
 The necessary support from the New Zealand and Sikkim Governments and the Darjeeling-based Himalayan Club were in place, equipment ordered, and a shortlist of 12 of New Zealand's top climbers assembled for an effort in 1940.
 War intervened.
-Conway's file notes and letters are held as a CMC archive.
-Thompson, with Conway as leader.